merlin-mallory/CS_361_Currency_Exchange_Game/README.md

-# How to run this app
+# How to run this app (v1.0)
-cd into the "splitpane-react" folder, and then run "npm install" and "npm start".
+run "npm install", and then cd into the "splitpane-react" folder, and then run "npm start".

 # Currency Exchange Game